pheldu95/boundary-waters-entry-point-alerter/README.md

 https://entrypointalerter.app/
 # About
-The Boundary Wates has gotten very popular over the last few years.
+The Boundary Waters has gotten very popular over the last few years.
 It can often be hard to get a permit for the area that you want to go to if you don't buy it early in the year.
-This web app will allow you to track entry point lakesx that you want to go to on a specific date.
-Once you are tracking one or more entry points, you will get an email when a permit becomes available.
+This web app will allow you to track entry point lakes that you want to go to on a specific date.
+Once you are tracking one or more entry points, you will get an email when a permit becomes available for one of your tracked entry points.

 # To do:
 1. I don't like the name PermitWatch entity.
 Want to change it to TrackedEntryPoint.